 Write down your similar negative experiences in a journal and look for the common thread.
-You will usually find that one or a number of negative beliefs come up repeatedly, whether it is that you are not good enough, not clever enough, not attractive enough or perhaps that wealth is only for the lucky or that you are not cut out for success—the list is endless and personal to you.
+You will usually find that one or several negative beliefs come up repeatedly, whether it is that you are not good enough, not clever enough, not attractive enough or perhaps that wealth is only for the lucky or that you are not cut out for success—the list is endless and personal to you.

 If the underlying negative belief is not obvious to you, then look at how you felt or reacted during those negative experiences and work backwards from there.
 Ask yourself why you felt and reacted that way.
 You can also examine your daily habits, your fears and those outcomes that you desperately want to avoid or that you are otherwise desperately attached to seeing manifest in your life.
 Your subconscious beliefs drive them all and they are on auto-pilot without your conscious participation.

-By finding the belief(s) behind negative experiences, you can easily understand how and why you perceived it to be negative and why you attracted it in the first instance.
+By finding the belief(s) behind negative experiences, you can easily understand how and why you perceived them to be negative and why you attracted them in the first instance.
 The experience is then positively transformed because you have learnt something about yourself that you can change.
 Even if you attract those negative experiences again you will be able to instantly see the lesson without the associated pain, or at least less of it, and take steps to change the belief.

 To change a belief that does not serve you, you must first learn how to identify your core beliefs, both positive and negative, more so since the former can help you overwrite the latter.
-When you know what beliefs you want to change and in what way, you can use a number of techniques to reprogram the subconscious mind, including creative visualization, affirmations, autosuggestions, scripting and others.
+When you know what beliefs you want to change and in what way, you can use a number of techniques to reprogram the subconscious mind, including creative visualization, affirmations, autosuggestions, scripting and other techniques.

 When all is said and done, the most powerful way to transform any belief and let go of your past negative experiences is to begin to 'Know Thyself' as inscribed on the Ancient Greek Temple of Apollo in Delphi.
 Your ultimate aim is to remember who you truly are.
-Remember, you are your Higher Self having a human experience in a dreamworld that is the illusory 3D Physical Plane.
+Remember, you are your Higher Self having a human experience in a dream-world that is the illusory 3D Physical Plane.
 As your God Self, you are one with the All-Powerful, All-Knowing Absolute and your mind is one and the same with Universal Mind in Its entirety.
 Do any negative beliefs or past negative experiences stand a chance in the face of knowing and remembering who you truly are?
-Of course they don't.
+Of course, they don't.